webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 %

 - **Considerations**
-  - **Device configuration review**: review configuration before modifying .
+  - **Device configuration review**: checking that the running configuration matches the documented baseline.
-  - **Routing tables**: make sure routes to network are good. static routes you can easily create loop. make sure default gateway for traffic not matching routing table.
+  - **Routing tables**: make sure routes to network are good. static routes you can easily create loop. make sure default gateway for traffic not matching routing table. `show route`
-  - **Interface status**: how interface is configured. speed/duplex mismatch.
+  - **Interface status**: how interface is configured. speed/duplex mismatch `show interface f0/0`
+    - what errors do you see?
+      - cyclic redundancy check erros (CRC): mismatch CRC is a frame data coruption error. cause: interference.
+      - encapsulation errors: cause: ethernet header type mismatch, ethernet trunk mismatch, WAN framing mismatch.
+      - runt frames: size smaller than 64 bytes. cause: collison. duplex mismatch.
+      - giant frames: larger than 1518 bytes. cause: 802.1q trunk(add 802.1Q label to header making frame larger than 1518 bytes) or frame size is set to use jumbo frames.
   - **VLAN assignment**: incorrect vlan configuration will not be able to communicate on network. access vlan or trunk vlan. make sure port your plugged into is on the correct vlan.
   - **Network performance baselines**: compare for spikes in traffic. troubleshooting problems. collection of data you can view in GUI.
 - **Common issues**
-  - **Collisions**: half-duplex problems with collision. full-duplex(no collisions). bad hardware.
+  - **Collisions**: half-duplex problems with collision. full-duplex(no collisions). bad interface hardware.
   - **Broadcast storm**: on same network. to many broadcast can cause performance problems. separate network into small subnets(broadcast domains).
   - **Duplicate MAC address**: burned-in address. on-path attack is a duplicate MAC address.
 It's rare manufacture create device with duplicate MAC.
 Take packet capture, should see ARP contention(same MAC, IP keeps changing)
   - **Duplicate IP address**: more common. cause intermittent connectivity.
 OS detect it, will disable itself. ping network to make sure IP is not in use.
 If get a response, look at ARP table to see MAC address of device.